Merit Guidelines

 Specifically:

-- "Enduring" means the applicant is committed to Plone, as shown by the duration of involvement.
+- "Enduring" means that the applicant is committed to Plone, as shown by the duration of their involvement.
 To a degree, the contributions themselves need to be enduring, meaning the contributions have met acceptance and not resistance.

 Examples